kozikow/mouseless/README.md

 It's imperfect - opening Vim inside Vim (on example over ssh) is buggy.
 Pasting into prompt is buggy (but can be worked around) - https://code.google.com/p/conque/issues/detail?id=97 .
 It looks like it's no longer maintained.
+At the time I was investigating it was the best option of terminal as Vim buffer.
-Hovewer, overall I prefer it to using traditional Terminal.
+Hoverer, overall I prefer it to using traditional Terminal.

+Vimshell ( https://github.com/Shougo/vimshell.vim ) looked promising, because it was almost as good as Conque, but it was actively maintained.

 Interesting option, which I didn't explore yet is using Vim emulation (EVIL - http://www.emacswiki.org/emacs/Evil ) mode in Emacs.